MLopez-Ibanez/irace/README.md

 #### Is irace minimizing or maximizing the output of my algorithm? ####

-By default, irace considers that the value returned by `hook-run` (or by `hook-evaluate`, if used) should be minimized.
-In case of a maximization problem, one can simply multiply the value by `-1` before returning it to irace.
+By default, irace considers that the value returned by `hook-run` (or by `hook-evaluate`, if used) should be *minimized*.
+In case of a maximization problem, one can simply multiply the value by -1 before returning it to irace.
 This is done, for example, when maximizing the hypervolume (see the last lines in `$IRACE_HOME/examples/hypervolume/hook-evaluate`).